af/littledom/README.md

-    unique()                -> Returns a unique set of the selected elements first()                 -> Returns the first selected element (wrapped) last()                  -> Returns the last selected element (wrapped)
+    unique()                -> Returns a unique set of the selected elements first()                 -> Returns the first selected element (wrapped) last()                  -> Returns the last selected element (wrapped) closest(selector)       -> Returns the closest ancestor that matches the given selector (NOTE! only supports simple tag name selectors for now)

     // Classes and attributes:
     addClass(className)